We Need to Rethink BMI Requirements for Egg Freezing and Donation

 Nowhere in the Food and Drug Administration (FDA) or American Society for Reproductive Medicine (ASRM) guidance for egg donation is BMI mentioned.
 Regardless, many clinics set an egg donor threshold of a BMI of 30.

-Recently, ASRM voted to adopt a new AMA policy urging doctors to limit the use of BMI as a sole identifier of overall health and obesity.
+Recently, ASRM voted to adopt a new AMA policy urging doctors to limit the use of BMI as the sole identifier of overall health and obesity.
 The policy states that “there are significant limitations associated with widespread use of BMI in clinical settings and suggests its use be in conjunction with other valid measures of risk.”

 It’s time to abolish the BMI disqualifier for egg freezing and donation

 BMI, as a single measure, should not disqualify someone from egg freezing or donation.
 I’m not suggesting that clinics ignore the health of patients – but rather that they look at their health more holistically.
-While weight and height should be considered as part of the overall evaluation process, it should not be used as a sole criteria by clinics for disqualifying women from egg freezing or donation.
+While weight and height should be considered as part of the overall evaluation process, it should not be used as a sole criterion by clinics for disqualifying women from egg freezing or donation.

 In an ASRM committee opinion on obesity and reproduction, ASRM directly states: “Obesity should not be the sole criteria for denying a patient or couple access to infertility treatment.”
 So why do we allow it to be a disqualifier for egg freezing and donation?

 By denying women access to egg freezing services based on their weight alone, clinics are essentially denying them the opportunity to preserve their fertility and their reproductive autonomy.
-Egg freezing may be even more important for people with high BMI, who are statistically more likely to struggle with infertility down the road.
+Egg freezing maybe even more important for people with high BMI, who are statistically more likely to struggle with infertility down the road.
 This can have devastating consequences for women who may want to delay pregnancy for personal or medical reasons, such as cancer treatment.

 Moreover, the focus on BMI as a measure of health ignores the many other factors that can impact a person's fertility, such as age, genetics, lifestyle, and medical history.
-By fixating on BMI, we are are oversimplifying a complex issue and perpetuating harmful stereotypes about weight and health.
+By fixating on BMI, we are oversimplifying a complex issue and perpetuating harmful stereotypes about weight and health.

 It is time for all fertility clinics to stop using BMI as an immediate disqualifier for egg freezing and donation.
 Instead, they should focus on providing evidence-based care that is tailored to each individual's unique needs and circumstances.